foxitsoftware/react-native-foxitpdf/README.md

 In the openPDF function parameter, add the path to the file you wish to open.

-iOS: Add the name of the PDF file, but make sure it is located under app Document folder
+If you are using iOS version: Add the name of the PDF file, but make sure it is located under app Document folder

-Android: Add the file path location of the PDF inside your project.
+If you are using Android version: Add the file path location of the PDF inside your project.
 For example, if the file is in your sdcard folder: FoxitPDF.openPDF('/sdcard/0/download/xxx.pdf')

 ## License